simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 06-Feb 08 2024
+Solar Radiation Storm Forecast for Feb 08-Feb 10 2024

-              Feb 06  Feb 07  Feb 08
+              Feb 08  Feb 09  Feb 10
-S1 or greater   15%     15%     10%
+S1 or greater   25%     10%     10%

-Rationale: A slight chance for S1 (Minor) or greater solar radiation storms are possible, primarily due to the flare potential of Regions 3575 and 3576, over 06-08 Feb.
+Rationale: There is a chance on day one for an S1 (Minor) or greater solar radiation storms.
+There is a slight chance on days 2 and 3.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 05 2024 0428 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Feb 07 2024 0331 UTC.

-Radio Blackout Forecast for Feb 06-Feb 08 2024
+Radio Blackout Forecast for Feb 08-Feb 10 2024

-              Feb 06        Feb 07        Feb 08
+              Feb 08        Feb 09        Feb 10
-R1-R2           60%           60%           45%
+R1-R2           60%           45%           45%
-R3 or greater   25%           25%           10%
+R3 or greater   25%           10%           10%

-Rationale: M-class flares (R1-R2/Minor-Moderate) are likely, with an increased chance for X-class flares (R3/Strong) on 06-07 Feb, mainly due to the flare potential of Regions 3575 and 3576.
+Rationale: R1 (Minor) to R2 (Moderate) or greater radio blackouts are likely, with a chance for an R3 (Strong) event.

 ```